Heavy metals - what are they?

 - Certain behaviors of children such as playing on floors or lawns or putting objects into the mouth increase exposure as compared to adults

-Even though many baby formula brands hide behind the fact that these elements are naturally occurring in the environment, here at Nature’s One, we still don’t believe they should have any place in your child’s food.
-We truly understand the importance of nourishing your child with a formula containing nutritionally superior and pure ingredients.
+Here at Nature’s One, we believe in reducing your child’s exposure to heavy metals.
+We truly understand the importance of nourishing your child with a formula that contains trusted ingredients.
 Our formulas tested “Best in Class” for purity and nutrition when compared to popular baby formulas sold in the USA.
 Testing was completed by the Clean Label Project, an independent third party nonprofit organization dedicated to educating consumers to the real facts behind a brand.
 We are committed to giving you our best, and that we pledge to you.

 ATSDR offers suggestions on how to avoid heavy metals in the environment.
 The Centers for Disease Control and Prevention’s website also offers tips for parents on avoiding lead poisoning.